Flotomate/product_docs/source/request-management/request-management-technician/searching-requests.rst

     Search options for request tickets.

 You can search Requests with keywords.
-When you provide a keyword, Flotomate examines all the Requests with the keyword in Subject, Description, Solution, Tags, Requestor Email, and ID fields.
+When you provide a keyword, Motadata examines all the Requests with the keyword in Subject, Description, Solution, Tags, Requestor Email, and ID fields.
 All matched Requests get displayed in the list area.
 In case of multiple keywords, all keywords need to be matched.